h3llrais3r/Auto-Subliminal/README.md

 Thank you for choosing Auto-Subliminal!
 The automated python subtitle downloader.

-This is a modified version of the discontinued Auto-Sub Alpha 0.5.8 (https://code.google.com/p/auto-sub/).
+This is a modified version of the discontinued Auto-Sub Alpha 0.5.8 project (https://code.google.com/p/auto-sub/).
 It makes use of Subliminal (https://github.com/Diaoul/subliminal) for checking and downloading subtitles.

 What it does: